MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 For some examples in this article, we'll select **Add Filter** and **Apply Splitting** for metrics that have dimensions.
 We'll also use **Add metric** to plot additional metrics in the same chart and **+ New chart** to see multiple charts in one view.

 > [!NOTE]
-> For more complete information about how to use metrics to monitor ADX in general and how to work with the metrics pane, see [Monitor Azure Data Explorer performance, health, and usage with metrics](using-metrics).
+> To learn more about how to use metrics to monitor ADX in general and how to work with the metrics pane, see [Monitor Azure Data Explorer performance, health, and usage with metrics](using-metrics).

 To begin analysis of a batching ingestion operation to your ADX cluster in the metrics pane of Azure portal, select specific metrics to track, choose how to aggregate your data, and create metric charts to view on your dashboard.